 REWATER® SYSTEM BASICS

-Once captured, the water is used in ReWater’s code-approved underground drip irrigation network, which is at least 30% and up to 60% more efficient than even properly adjusted sprinklers.
+Once captured and filtered, your water is ready for use in our time-proven underground drip network, which is at least 30% and up to 60% more efficient than the most common form of irrigation – sprinklers.
 This efficiency factor increases your usable water to 59,800 - 73,600 gallons for the average home, year after year, and far more for larger systems.

-Drip systems also protect your fences, walls, and windows from spotting, discoloration, and moss.
-Because it’s underground, you don’t have to look at unsightly black tubes laying around your landscape.
-Using it underground allows the soil’s microbes to break down any organic matter, literally turning it into plant food.
+Such conservation multiplies your monetary savings and it also protects your fences, walls, and windows from spotting, discoloration, and moss.
+Because the irrigation system is underground, you don’t have to look at unsightly black tubes laying around your landscape either.
+Further, using your water underground allows the soil’s microbes to break down any organic matter, literally turning it into plant food.
+You’ll need to buy less fertilizer!

-Underground irrigation leaves the soil’s surface dry.
-The first time it rains, accumulated fertilizers, animal feces, pesticides, and silt that would have run into the watershed are instead absorbed by the soil.
+With underground drip irrigation, the first time it rains, accumulated fertilizers, animal feces, pesticides, silt and other “stuff” that would have run into the gutter and out to the watershed are instead absorbed by the soil.
 This virtually eliminates irrigation run-off, one of the leading causes of water pollution in the Western US.

-ReWater's systems keep up to half of your wastewater stream from being turned into sewage, thereby avoiding treatment costs and environmental impacts.
-Whether you’re trying to protect your leach fields or be part of a big-picture solution, our systems significantly reduce wastewater discharges.
+A residence with a ReWater system keeps up to half of its wastewater stream from being turned into sewage, thereby avoiding expensive treatment costs and environmental impacts.
+Older residences are built so all wastewater flows to the sewer system, thus all of it has to be treated like sewage.
+By separating your good water from the bad during construction, you will have reduced your sewage stream by half.
+Whether you’re trying to protect your expensive leach fields or be part of a big-picture solution, our systems significantly reduce wastewater treatment costs.

-Pumping this benign source of water around your landscape significantly decreases the water-embedded energy costs associated with delivering water to your home from distant watersheds and for treating wastewater from your home.
-The farther you live from the real source of your water, the more energy you save compared to using fresh water for irrigation.
+Pumping this benign source of water around your landscape significantly decreases the water-embedded energy costs associated with delivering water to your home.
+Unless you live at the base of a large mountain range north of about the 37th Parallel, your water is coming from distant watersheds and being pumped all along its course.
+The farther you live from your real source of water, the more energy you save compared to using fresh water for irrigation and for treating wastewater from your home.
+In Southern California, that savings is in the 11-13% range.

 1) If your home sits on a slab, it's not cost effective to cut into the slab to capture greywater.